-Rob Friedrich will enter his first season as head coach of the heavyweight rowing team in 2012-13 after serving at Navy for the past 11 seasons.
+Rob Friedrich enters his second season as head coach of the heavyweight rowing team in 2013-14 after serving at Navy for the past 11 seasons.

 As Navy Heavyweight Senior Associate Head Coach

 In four seasons as senior associate head coach, Friedrich coached the freshman boats to a combined 66-10 record.

 After posting 5-3 and 12-2 regular-season records, respectively during his first two years, the freshman boats combined to go 16-1 in 2011 and 26-2 in 2012.

 He guided the top freshman boat to a fourth-place finish at the 2011 EARC Championships, which was the highest placing for a Navy plebe crew in 15 seasons.

 Selected as the EARC Coach of the Year in 2004.
 Also garnered Navy Spring Coach-of-the-Year honors in 2002 and 2004.

 During his seven years as the Navy head lightweight coach, the varsity boat posted a combined 12-2 in its races for the Callow Cup (Penn) and Haines Trophy (Harvard).
 The program had compiled a 2-8 record in those same races during the six years prior to Friedrich's arrival.

 2002 -- Both freshman boats finished the regular season undefeated, the second varsity crew won the Eastern Sprints and the varsity boat placed second by one foot in the IRA Grand Final.
 Varsity boat defeated Harvard for the first time in 21 years.